updated-classic-docs/guide/docs/en/gtavc/download.md

      - Grand Theft Auto Vice City/scripts/ucic.log.

 ## Installing updates
+!!! warning
     With each update, we completely re-upload the build.
 So, to install the update, you need to download the new Updated Classic build and unpack it into a clean folder.
     **Never install the update over the previous build!**

 ![alt](../../assets/gtavc/char_0007.webp)